 Team & Project Documents:

-Your team contract should be posted on website, so that I can view it.
+Your team charter is NOT posted on website but should be uploaded to your team directory, so that I can view it.

 The design documents must include: